 1930 - The Warner all dolled up to celebrate its 2nd Anniversary.
 The trade magazine illustration is on Cinema Treasures, a contribution of Dallas Movie Theatres.
 The caption: "It’s April 26, 1930 and time for the Warner Hollywood’s second birthday as Frank Murphy hangs an astonishing 18,000 pennants to help celebrate."

 1930 - Here's a shot with the crowd lined up for "Top Speed" with Joe E. Brown, an August 24 release.
 It's a Los Angeles Public Library photo.
-The photo also appears in the Bruce Torrence Historic Hollywood Photographs collection, item #T-053-5.
+The photo also appears in the McAvoy/Bruce Torrence Historic Hollywood Photographs collection, item #T-053-5.
 There's also a version indexed as #T-053-13.

-1930 - Thanks to Ken McIntyre for spotting this one for a post on the Photos of Los Angeles Facebook page.
+1930 - Thanks to Ken McIntyre for spotting this one for a post on the Photos of Los Angeles private Facebook group.
 The photo appears in the Angel City Press book "Spectacular Illumination" by Tom Zimmerman and Eric Lynxwiler.
 They note that the Warner was running the October release "The Girl of the Golden West" with Ann Harding and James Rennie.

 1930 - A superb view looking west along Hollywood Blvd.
 Note the Christmas "trees" with deco chevron patterns.
 The banner at the Warner is advertising Lew Ayres in "The Doorway to Hell," a film that opened November 28.
 Thanks to David Urov for spotting the photo for a post on the Facebook page Vintage Los Angeles.
 It appears on page 247 of "The Story of Hollywood: An Illustrated History" by Gregory Paul Williams, available on Amazon.
 There's a preview of the book to browse on Google Books.